usethesource/rascal-website/docs/Recipes/Common/AdHocDataExploration/index.md

 ok
 ```

-So probably we're noticing some patterns here already, and maybe forming some intuition.
+So probably we are noticing some patterns here already, and maybe forming some intuition.
 But let's first revise our lump-finding function to produce even more concise output:

 ```rascal
 // We can parameterize the threshold to look for jumps of 2, 3, or 4 zeros